decentraland/documentation/content/creator/worlds/about.md

 **skybox**: This property indicates how many seconds have passed (in Decentraland time) since the start of the day, assuming the full cycle lasts 24 hours.
 Divide the seconds value by 60 to obtain minutes, and by 60 again to obtain the hours since the start of the day.
 For example, if the seconds value is 36000, it corresponds to 10:00 am.
 If no value is set for this field, the world will follow the same day/night cycle as Genesis City.

-**fixedAdapter**: indicates which Communication Service should by used by the scene.
+**fixedAdapter**: indicates which Communication Service should be used by the scene.
 For the time being only the `offline:offline` value is allowed and when set, the scene will have no Communication Service at all and each user joining that world will always be alone.
 If not set, the Worlds content server will generate a proper value based on how it is configured.

 **Example:**
 ```json